+fo the Working Men and Women of all Countries 191

 Marx' Materialist Conception of History.
-By N. Lenin . .
-191 Politics
+By N. Lenin 191

-An international Conference for combatting the 1 Rul hr occupation .
-192 The End of Versailles By Participation • • ٠ 193 The End of Versailles.
-By Bertreint British Labor and the Ruhr.
-By J. T. Murphy E.C.C.I. • ٠ • 193 Greetings to Cachin, Monmousseau, etc. 194 Greetings to the Working and Fighting Women The White Terror · • ٠ • 195 Proletarian Aid for Political Prisoners
+Politics

+An international Conference for combatting the Ruhr

+ausanne and the Ruhr.
+By A. Lozovsky 192

+ausanne and the Ruhr.
+By A. Lozovsky .
+193

+The End of Versailles.
+By Bertreint 193

+British Labor and the Ruhr.
+By J. T. Murphy 194

+E.C.C.I.

+Dreetings to Cachin, Monmousseau, etc 194

+Breetings to the Working and Fighting Women 195

+The White Terror

+Proletarian Aid for Political Prisoners 195